Erigeron annuus (Annual Fleabane) on 10-6-18, #517-2.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 Erigeron annuus can grow as an annual or biennial.
 This species isn’t picky about soil type and can grow in full sun to part shade.
 They can be found in pastures, prairies, fence rows, along roadsides, ditches, fields, and so on.
-Plants grow from 1-5 feet or more in height and are said to be able to compete with invasive species quite well.
+Plants grow from 1 to over 4 feet in height and are said to be able to compete with invasive species quite well.
 The species is native to North and Central America and has also been introduced to other countries.
 In North America, their range is from the central part eastward then scattered from California up into Canada.
 No map is perfect and their range in some states may be very limited while quite widespread in others.
 The subspecies, Erigeron annuus subsp. lilacinus is only found in the Baltic States, Finland, Sweden, Taiwan, and Vietnam (according to the map on POWO).

 Erigeron annuus (Annual Fleabane) on 10-12-21, 843-19.